dreignier/playground-qZqn74B4/part11/statement.md

 }
 ```

-A lot of pointless code here.
+A lot of pointless code above.
 You can fix it like this:

 ```javascript
 function test() {